slabuke/google-cloud-module/README.md

 # google-cloud-module

-*1. Register own Google account ( Use presentation as guide. or codelabs: Open Account and Manage Billing and Projects)*
+1. Register own Google account ( Use presentation as guide. or codelabs: Open Account and Manage Billing and Projects)

 > Completed (Account has already been registered)

-*2. Activate 12 months free tier ( Use presentation as guide.)*
+2. Activate 12 months free tier ( Use presentation as guide.)

 > Completed

-*3. Perform Budget configuration (Use presentation as guide or Pass this lab with own values [codelabs][1] )*
+3. Perform Budget configuration (Use presentation as guide or Pass this lab with own values [codelabs][1] )

 4. Install and configure Google SDK( Use presentation as guide.)